openebs/openebs/documentation/source/install/on_premise_solutions.rst

     openebs@openebs:~$ cd openebs/k8s/lib/vagrant/test/k8s/1.6
     openebs@openebs:~/openebs/k8s/lib/vagrant/test/k8s/1.6$ vagrant up

-It will bring up one kubemaster and two kubeminions.
+It will bring up one kubemaster and two nodes.

+**Note:** If vagrant up displays the *Stderr: VBoxManage: error: VT-x is not available (VERR_VMX_NO_VMX)* error, ensure that you have enabled your VM box.

 4. SSH to kubemaster using the following command.
 ::